 - A Watchmaker’s Romance with Time tells the story of a boy growing up during troubled times; about a young man who refused to admit defeat when facing failure and it confirms that age is no obstacle to dreaming big.
 Now in his late eighties, Philipp Wagner is still actively researching gravity, dark matter and the origin of time.

 - This biography is not a scholarly dissection of the science of invisible forces.
 It is a heart-warming account of the life of a dreamer.
 Against the background of work and science, Philipp Wagner pursued the quest to find the perfect love.
-It is possible that he has – at last – discovered the illusive emotion that meaning to the concept of Time.
+It is possible that he has – at last – discovered the illusive emotion that gives meaning to the concept of Time.

 Amos van der Merwe retired from his medical career to pursue his passion for writing.
 A Watchmaker’s Romance with Time is his tenth book and fourth biography.